A Poincar\'e-Birkhoff theorem for tight Reeb flows on $S^3$: Introduction

 where $\rho$ is the transverse rotation number, and suppose that $(p,q)$ is a relatively prime pair of integers satisfying

 Then there exists a prime closed Reeb orbit $P \subset S^3\setminus (L_0 \cup L_1)$ such that $\link(P,L_0) = p$ and $\link(P,L_1) = q$. \end{theorem}

-In the above statement $P$, $L_0$ and $L_1$ are oriented by the Reeb vector field, $S^3$ is oriented by the contact structure $\xi_0$, and the integers $\link(P,L_0)$ and $\link(P,L_1)$ are defined using these choices, see Figure~1 for an example with $p=7$ and $q=1$.
+In the above statement $P$, $L_0$ and $L_1$ are oriented by the Reeb vector field, $S^3$ is oriented by the contact structure $\xi_0$ as explained before, and the integers $\link(P,L_0)$ and $\link(P,L_1)$ are defined using these choices, see Figure~1 for an example with $p=7$ and $q=1$.

 A weaker version of Theorem~\ref{thm-1} is found in~\cite{momin} under the restrictive assumption that the components of the Hopf link are irrationally elliptic Reeb orbits.